Junior Preparatory (Grades 0 to 3)

 The process of learning to read is complex and in order to intentionally cover all the bases, Pridwin combine the following programmes to support this process:

-· THRASS (Teaching handwriting, reading and spelling skills).
-This phonics programme is started in Grade 0 and offers a method of improving vocabulary, teaching phonic skills and providing boys with a tool to help them spell and decode difficult words
+· THRASS - for the teaching of handwriting, reading and spelling skills, compliments and builds onto the READ WRITE INC. approach.
+It offers a method of improving vocabulary, teaching the variety of graphemes that make the same sound and provides boys with a tool to help them spell and decode difficult words.

 There is a strong focus on written expression and from Grade 0 the boys are encouraged to put their thoughts onto paper in a planned and organised manner.
 Tools such as thinking maps are used to facilitate this ideation and planning stage.

 The sequential focus of the handwriting curriculum at Pridwin is in developing pre-writing skills and writing readiness in Grade 0, with the informal introduction of lower-case letters as they are written and linked to sounds.
-In Grade 1, formal handwriting begins, focusing on printed lower and upper-case letters using the THRASS font.
+In Grade 1, formal handwriting begins, focusing on printed lower and upper-case letters using the correct letter formation.

 In Grade 2, once print has been consolidated, pre-cursive activities and, later in the year, formal cursive writing are taught.
 Learning to write in cursive is shown to improve brain development in the areas of thinking, language and working memory.
 It stimulates brain synapses and synchronicity between the left and right hemispheres, something absent from printing and typing.
 Reading and spelling are also seen to improve with the teaching of cursive writing as the hand acquires knowledge of spelling patterns through movements that are used repeatedly in spelling.
 Other research highlights the hand’s unique relationship with the brain when it comes to composing thoughts and ideas.
 The speed and efficiency of writing in cursive allows pupils to focus on the content of their compositions.